Magnetic domain depinning as possible evidence for two ferromagnetic phases in LaCrGe$_3$: Results and Discussion

 From measuring hysteresis loops at different temperatures, we find changes in the loop shape, coercivity, and virgin magnetization curve that are consistent with domain wall pinning in the high temperature FM1 state, followed by depinning in the low temperature FM2 state.
 At low temperatures, the loops are rectangular, characterized by a remanent magnetization that is nearly equal to $M_s$ and a sudden reversal of the sample magnetization, $M$, at the coercive field, $H_c$.
 Similar rectangular loops were recently reported~\cite{XuArxiv}.
 As expected, the hysteresis loops shrink in width with increasing temperature until they fully close.
 Surprisingly, LaCrGe$_3$ is a rare case in which further increasing the temperature causes the hysteresis loop to reappear, albeit with a much more gradual change in $M$ compared to the low $T$ loops.
 An example of these three kinds of hysteresis loops can be found in Fig.~\ref{fig:Hysteresisfig}a.

 By plotting $H_c$ as a function of temperature, as shown in Fig.~\ref{fig:Hysteresisfig}b, we can see the low $T$ ($T<40$\,K for this particular sample) and high $T$ ($62.5$\,K\,$<T< T_C$ for all samples measured) regions of coercivity, separated by a region where the coercivity is minimal.
 Our results are consistent with a recent report~\cite{XuArxiv}.
-In the low $T$ region, the magnitude of $H_c$ as well as the temperature at which $H_c$ disappears, is sample dependent, which leads us to believe it is related to sample quality and defects.
+In the low $T$ region, the magnitude of $H_c$ as well as the temperature at which $H_c$ disappears, is sample-dependent, which leads us to believe it is related to sample quality and defects (as discussed further in Appendix~\ref{sec: SampleDependence}).
 The coercivity at high $T$, however, is evident in all samples measured, occurring at the same temperatures with similar magnitudes which suggests it is related to an intrinsic property of the compound.
 This repeatability between samples is consistent with the scenario that the high $T$ coercivity originates from the FM1-FM2 crossover.

 A careful analysis of the virgin magnetization curves and their relationship to the shape of the hysteresis loops confirms our domain pinning hypothesis.
 Examples of the low $T$ and high $T$ curves are shown as the blue dots and red triangles, respectively, in Fig.~\ref{fig:Hysteresisfig}c.
 At low $T$, the virgin curve increases linearly with a slope of $1/N_c$, where $N_c$ is the demagnetization constant along the $c$ axis (see Appendix~\ref{sec: Demag} for details), and $M$ saturates to $M_s$ at an applied field much lower than $H_c$.
 This behavior can only occur if the domain walls can move freely.
 On the other hand, in the high $T$ region of coercivity, the virgin curve barely increases in response to $H_{\textrm{applied}}$ until $H_{\textrm{applied}} = H_c$.
 This behavior suggests that domain wall pinning is present in this range of temperatures~\cite{Bertotti1998, TremoletdeLacheisserie2004}.